As a (new) guinea pig owner, you probably wonder should guinea pigs live outside.

 Should Guinea Pigs Live Outside?

-Just make sure that your guinea pigs are in a comfortable climate that isn’t too cold or too warm.
+Yes, they will survive if you live in a comfortable climate that isn’t too cold or too warm.

 Before we continue, check out these top guinea pig products: